Chiragdhand06/Induction_Report2k25/README.md

    | Dr. Rajesh Kumar   | AI/ML                   |
    | Dr. Priya Sharma   | Cybersecurity           |
    | Prof. Amit Singh   | Cloud Computing         |

-## ☕ Short Refresh & NCC Introduction
-- Took a *30-minute refresh break* to recharge.
-- Attended an *introductory session on NCC* – exploring its *structure, purpose, and benefits*.
-- Learned *how to join* and the *discipline, leadership, and service opportunities* it offers.

----

-## 💻 Classroom Orientation – Information Technology
-- Proceeded to our *classrooms* for a formal *IT course introduction*.
-- *Faculty members* explained:
-  - 📚 *Course structure* and upcoming subjects.
-  - 🏫 *College facilities* and available resources.
-  - 💬 Encouraged *interactive Q&A* to address all doubts.
-- Got our *first real glimpse* of how our academic journey will unfold.

 ---